f4b6a3/uuid-creator/README.md

 ### Sequential (version 0, non-standard)

 The sequential UUID is a modified time-based UUID.
 The timestamp bits in this version are not rearranged as in the time-based version 1.
-The version number 0 (zero) was chosen to identify this type of UUID.
-It may be considered as an 'extension' of the RFC-4122.
+It is an extension of the [RFC-4122](https://tools.ietf.org/html/rfc4122).

 ```java
 // Sequential